tshepang/blog-movies/content/movies/2012 movie review.rst

 The **fall from glory** award goes to:

--  `Vicky Cristina Barcelona`_: I enjoyed this massively first time I watched it 2 years ago; it now feels pretentious and cheap/shallow paradies, like something I would write if I were to try.
+-  `Vicky Cristina Barcelona`_: I enjoyed this massively first time I watched it 2 years ago; it now feels pretentious and cheap/shallow, like something I would write if I were to try.

 -  `Perfume`_: It is sad that I used to consider this a near-masterpiece.
 It remains good, just nowhere near the top.